databonsai/databonsai/docs/BaseCategorizer.md

 ## Features

 -   **Custom Categories**: Define your own categories for data classification.
--   **Input Validation**: Ensures the integrity of categories and input data for reliable categorization.
+-   **Input Validation**: Ensures the integrity of categories, examples, and input data for reliable categorization.
+-   **Batch Categorization**: Categorizes multiple inputs simultaneously for token savings

 ## Attributes

--   `categories`: A dictionary (`Dict[str, str]`) mapping category names to their descriptions.
+-   `categories` (Dict[str, str]): A dictionary mapping category names to their descriptions.
 This structure allows for a clear definition of possible categories for classification.
--   `llm_provider`: An instance of `LLMProvider`.
-This is the model that performs the actual categorization based on the input data.

-categorize Categorizes the input data using the specified LLM provider.
+-   `llm_provider` (LLMProvider): An instance of an LLM provider to be used for categorization.
+-   `examples` (Optional[List[Dict[str, str]]]): A list of example inputs and their corresponding categories to improve categorization accuracy.

+## Computed Fields

+-   `system_message` (str): A system message used for single input categorization based on the provided categories and examples.
+-   `system_message_batch` (str): A system message used for batch input

 ## Methods

-### categorize
+### `categorize`

 Categorizes the input data using the specified LLM provider.

 #### Arguments

--   `input_data (str)`: The text data to be categorized.
+-   `input_data` (str): The text data to be categorized.

 #### Returns